Duality for Delsarte's extremal problem on locally compact Abelian groups: Background material from the harmonic analysis on LCA groups

-Note that the point of the above is that in case we only assume positive definiteness with respect to real weight functions, then we do not get evenness of the measure (as is known for ordinary (integrally) positive definiteness).
-The same way, if a continuous function satisfies positive definiteness with only real coefficients, then it may not be even.
-Altogether, the classes satisfying the defining equations only for real weights or coefficients is larger, than the family of the real-valued elements of the respective positive definite classes.
+Note that the point of the above is that in case we only assume \eqref{eqposdef} for real weight functions, then we do not get evenness of the measure (as is known for (integrally) positive definiteness).
+The same way, if a continuous function satisfies \eqref{eqposdef2} with only real coefficients, then it may not be even.
+Altogether, the classes satisfying the defining equations only for real weights or coefficients is larger than the family of the real-valued elements of the respective positive definite classes.
 Note that, e.g., an odd measure is orthogonal to any---necessarily even---function $u \star \widetilde{u}$ with $u \in C_c(G;\RR)$, hence it satisfies $\langle u\star \widetilde{u},\mu\rangle\ge 0$ for real weights.
 According to the proposition, the class of functions with ``positive definiteness with respect to real weight functions'' can be obtained as the sum of the sets of the truly positive definite (and real-valued) ones and the odd ones.

-\begin{proof} $\Rightarrow$ The part on being real-valued, and even non-negative on $u\star\widetilde{u}$ for $u \in C_c(G;\RR)$ is clear, as a $\mu \in \MM$ is by definition real-valued, and is a measure of positive type with respect to real-valued weights, too.
+\begin{proof} ``$\Rightarrow$'': The part on being real-valued, and even non-negative on $u\star\widetilde{u}$ for $u \in C_c(G;\RR)$ is clear, as a $\mu \in \MM$ is by definition real-valued, and is a measure of positive type with respect to real-valued weights, too.

 It remains to see why it is even.
-Key to this is the property\footnote{By definition $\widetilde{\mu}(f):=\overline{\mu(\widetilde{f})}$, compare \cite{AG-Memoirs}, page 2, where the $~\widetilde{}~$ operation is called "the involution" and is denoted by a $~^\star~$. } $\mu=\widetilde{\mu}$ for $\mu$ positive definite.
+Key to this is the property\footnote{By definition $\widetilde{\mu}(f):=\overline{\mu(\widetilde{f})}$, compare Argabright, Gil de Lamadrid \cite{AG-Memoirs}, page 2, where the $~\widetilde{}~$ operation is called ``the involution'' and is denoted by a $~^\star~$. } $\mu=\widetilde{\mu}$ for $\mu$ positive definite.
 The symmetry property $\mu=\widetilde{\mu}$ is given in Proposition 4.1 of \cite{AG-Memoirs}, compare the definition of the involution $^\star$ on page 2 and the definition of the family of positive definite Radon measures on page 23.